Team Effort Secures 7-2 Drive Victory Over Tourists

 Bryan Gonzalez opened the scoring for the Drive in the bottom of the first, ripping a fly ball off the Monster in left field brining in Allan Castro from first to give the Drive a 1-0 lead.
 Following a Tyler Miller walk, Ronald Rosario chopped a ball up the middle and beat out the throw to first allowing Gonzalez to score and increase the lead to 2-0.

-Asheville responded in the top of the second with a single and then an RBI-triple off the centerfield wall to cut the lead to 2-1.
-With no outs and the tying run on third, Bradley Blalock worked the next three batters getting two popouts and a groundout to hold the lead.
+Asheville responded in the top of the second with a single and then RBI-triple off the centerfield wall to cut the lead to 2-1.
+With no outs and the tying run on third, Bradley Blalock worked the next three batters getting two pop outs and a groundout to hold the lead.

 Riding Blalock's momentum, the Drive posted two more runs on the board.
 Three walks loaded the bases with one out and Allan Castro would be hit in the foot by a pitch making it 3-1.
 Brainer Bonaci lofted a sac-fly to left field during the ensuing at-bat, bringing home Karson Simas to bring the lead to 4-1.